 A second consideration is how the instruments are calibrated and how their standardization is validated.
-If an instrument relies on mechanical devices for calibration they are subject to much greater variation in testing results when compared to calibration and validation using solid state technology.
-Solid state technology also minimizes equipment breakdown or need for repairs.
+If an instrument relies on mechanical devices for calibration they are subject to much greater variation in testing results when compared to calibration and validation using solid-state technology.
+Solid-state technology also minimizes equipment breakdown or the need for repairs.

 Thirdly, mass flow sensors also vary in terms of how they compensate for temperature variations.
 This is particularly important when testing newly cast prototypes that may still be warm from a casting process.
-In these instances, either time must be added to allow the parts to cool to room temperature, or the mass flow has to be calculated taking the temperature variation into consideration.
+In these instances, either time must be added to allow the parts to cool to room temperature, or the mass flow has to be calculated considering the temperature variation.

-InterTech mass flow instruments automate temperature compensation while many of our competitors do not.
+InterTech airflow testing technology automates temperature compensation while many of our competitors do not.

 Failsafe leak testing where one never misclassifies a bad part as a good part is doable.
-Better yet, good parts are never misclassified as bad parts and yield is maximized.
+Better yet, good parts are never misclassified as bad parts, and yields are maximized.
 However, this standard of perfection is achievable only if one understands and manages all the factors that can undermine leak testing integrity.

 InterTech has developed and patented the bias leak flow testing method to allow true test part leakage to be measured more precisely in less time and is especially helpful in testing low leak limits.
 This bias leak testing technique couples downstream (bell jar) leak testing with a known preliminary airflow that confirms a leak-tight bell jar seal or sets a known leak reference.

-Downstream mass flow leak testing is used for difficult applications where there is a requirement for testing at pressures in excess of 150 psig, short test times, measurement of small leaks, very accurate and repeatable results, and/or precise temperature compensation.
+Downstream mass flow leak testing is used for difficult applications where there is a requirement for testing at pressures over 150 PSIG, short test times, measurement of small leaks, very accurate and repeatable results, and/or precise temperature compensation.